hartsfield/bolt/README.md

 # BOLT

-Bolt is not a third-party dependency, `bolt` is a Go program that generates the scaffolding for a web app using a component based architecture, and generates server code and other files that are useful for rapid prototyping and development.
+Bolt is not a third-party dependency, `bolt` is a Go program that generates the scaffolding for a web app using a component based model-view-controller architecture, and generates server code and other files that are useful for rapid prototyping and development.
 Bolt also has other features useful for rapid development.

 Bolt has no third-party dependencies.